yssource/rhai/README.md

 }
 ```

-because no operator functions will be run (in order not to trigger side effects) during the optimization process
+because no operator functions will be run (in order not to trigger side-effects) during the optimization process
 (unless the optimization level is set to [`OptimizationLevel::Full`]).
 So, instead, do this:

 ```rust